AndrewPhilbeck/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board gave me the task of completing an election audit for a recent local congressional election.
+A Colorado Board requested an election audit for a recent local congressional election.
+This audit will reveal the number of votes, along with the different counties involved and the the number of votes from those counties.
+Finally, the audit will reveal the candidates, how many votes each received and who the winning candidate was.

 ### The Goals:
 1. Calculate the total number of votes cast in the election.